KeyanSong/431-2018/slides/class16/README.md

 ## Deliverables and Scheduling: The [Course Calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md) is now correct.

-Many changes have happened and the [Course Calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md) is the final word again. *Not all changes are currently captured in the rest of the web site, specifically the syllabus and the project instructions, but I'm working on that.
-If you see something confusing, please let me know.*
+Many changes have happened and the [Course Calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md) is the final word again. *Not all changes are currently captured in the syllabus yet, but I'm working on that.
+I have, I believe, successfully updated the Project Instructions*. **If you see something confusing or that seems to contradict the Calendar somewhere, please let Dr. Love know.**

-- The main goal of the changes is to make it so that the work is spread out more effectively through the rest of the term, and so that you have a more regular schedule of activities.
+- The main goal of the changes is to spread the work more effectively through the rest of the term, and to set up a more regular schedule of activities.
 You have something due this Friday, and something else due on each of the next three Fridays.
 That gets us up to Thanksgiving break.

-In short, here's what's happened:
+Here's what's happened:

 1. **Quizzes**.
 There will now be only two Quizzes this semester, instead of the originally planned three.
     - You've already taken Quiz 1.